 We have said it before, and it’s worth a reminder: one dog or cat is reunited every five seconds in our country because of a simple microchip.

 We read stories every day of lost pets all over the country being reunited with their owners thanks to a microchip.
 Remember the story of Wesley we told you about in an earlier Blog?
 Wesley is a Labrador who wandered away from his home in Hillsborough about two days before Superstorm Sandy struck New Jersey.
-The Cruz family, who are clients of Belle Mead Animal hospital, were devastated about the loss of their dog.
+The family, who were clients of Belle Mead Animal Hospital, were devastated about the loss of their dog.
 After missing for 17 months, Wesley was found wandering the streets.
 His microchip was scanned, and he was happily reunited with his family.

 If you have not done so already, please make an appointment with your family veterinarian to have this simple procedure done.

 If your pet is microchipped, take a few moments to check that the registration is current.
 You should have an online account created with the manufacturer of the microchip where you can access the registration and update the information if necessary.
 Make sure that all of the information, particularly your phone number(s) and address, are correct.

 Please visit our Recommended Reading list below to learn more.